Philippine Marine Corps: Organization

-The Philippine Marine Corps is organized into four maneuver brigades, a Combat Service and Support Brigade (CSSB), the Coastal Defense Regiment (CDR) and independent units such as the Marine Special Operations Group (MARSOG) and the Marine Security and Escort Group (MSEG).
+The Philippine Marine Corps is organized into four maneuver brigades, a Combat Service and Support Brigade (CSSB), the Coastal Defense Regiment (CDR) and independent units such as the Force Reconnaissance Regiment (FRG), and the Marine Security and Escort Group (MSEG).
 The four maneuver brigades provide administrative and logistical support to the units assigned to them, while the CSSB acts as a training and administrative command for the Field Artillery (FABN) and Assault Armor (AABN) battalions.

-In addition, 6 Marine Reserve Brigades are under the control of the Naval Reserve Command, which are spread out to 6 different regions across the country.
+In addition, Marine Reserve Brigades are activated and are under the control of the Naval Reserve Command, which are spread out to 6 different regions across the country.

-Enlisted ranks

-Note: senior NCOs in command positions in the PMC have their rockers curved rather than straight in all orders of dress, staff NCOs keep the straight rockers.